 - Interaction and design of visual computing workflows in medicine and biology

 - Real-time rendering and interaction with anatomy models

 The submission to the poster track at EG VCBM consists of a 1 – 2 page abstract and must include at least one figure.
 The poster abstracts will be reviewed by the poster conference chairs and the abstracts of the accepted posters will be included on the VCBM 2021 webpage.
 The material from the poster can be re-used for a full paper submission somewhere else.
 This act is not to be considered as self-plagiarism.
 At least one author of an accepted poster must register for the conference participation and present their work at the poster at the time of the poster session.
 Please submit your non-anonymized poster abstract submissions including authors’ names, affiliations, and acknowledgments.
-The submission link will be provided soon.
+Any readable PDF is acceptable.